gar1t/e2/doc/tutorial.rst

    >> quit
    Connection closed.

 Wow!
-Setting aside the fact that our values aren't stored or retrieved, this is a pretty cool database!
+Aside from the fact that our values aren't stored or retrieved, this is a pretty cool database!

 Data Access
 ============